efthymiosh/homelab/blog/NomadSeaweedfsCSIGuide/article.md

 WantedBy=multi-user.target
 ```

-Simplicity we'll just install the filer on one node.
-The filer requires a database backend,
-and we're going to use a default file-based backend.
-See the [wiki](https://github.com/chrislusf/seaweedfs/wiki/Directories-and-Files) for more information.
-Service file:
+The filer requires a database backend, and we're going to use a default file-based backend
+leveraging leveldb.
+See the [wiki](https://github.com/chrislusf/seaweedfs/wiki/Directories-and-Files)
+for more information.
+Even though it's going to be using local storage, the metadata will be
+replicated between the filer instances, see
+[here](https://github.com/chrislusf/seaweedfs/wiki/Filer-Store-Replication) for an interesting read!
+The service file:

 ```ini
 # seaweedfs_filer.service